sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 # What if Processes Were Not Expensive?

 What if processes were not expensive?
-Would you use them instead of callbacks?
+Would you use them instead of callbacks (reactive)?

 Enter Elixir.
 In Elixir processes are not expensive and they are protected in the same way operating system threads are protected.
 Of course you can have tons